top of page

 Today, the three tribes share a heritage, a language, and -- happily for those who wish to visit -- a vibrant culture with a host of fun ways to welcome visitors.

 of Oklahoma is 392,000 strong, an enrolled membership that makes it nearly as large as the Navaho.
+An active and vital community, the Cherokee Nation welcomes visitors

-There is an excellent museum, several fascinating cultural sites, and stunningly beautiful natural areas.
+with an excellent museum, several fascinating cultural sites, and stunningly beautiful natural areas.
 You can study native arts, sleep under the stars, or float down the river.

 The Eastern Band of Cherokee Indians can be found where the Cherokees began, as their 8,000 members work to preserve Cherokee culture in the North Carolina area.
 At the Cherokee Historical Association, visitors can visit a carefully recreated 18th century Cherokee village, followed by a powerful drama that's attracted over 6 million visitors.
 Local annual festivals include the exciting Cherokee Powwow (pictured) and the Cherokee Heritage Festival.